cbkinase/PageRank/README.md

 Then $p(t)$ is a stationary distribution of a random walk.

-Notice that this is essentially the same formulation as our matrix interpretation &mdash; our original rank vector $r$ sastisfies $r = M \cdot r$.
+Notice that this is essentially the same formulation as our matrix interpretation &mdash; our original rank vector $r$ satisfies $r = M \cdot r$.

 $r$ is therefore a stationary distribution for the random walk.